-Based on the findings of the Terrestrial Flora Report (Umwelt 2022), two threatened species are Known to occur, 1 species has a High likelihood of occurring and 3 species have a Moderate likelihood of occurring within the Study Area (Table 3.3).
-Potential habitat within the Study Area for these species includes vegetation communities in both remnant and regrowth condition.
+Based on the findings of the Terrestrial Flora Report (Umwelt 2022), one threatened species is Known to occur, one species has a High likelihood of occurring and four species have a Moderate potential to occur within the Study Area (Table 3.3).
+Excluding Cycas megacarpa, potential habitat within the Study Area for these species is restricted to vegetation communities in remnant condition.

-Figure 3.2 displays the known threatened species records (Cycas megacarpa and Samadera bidwillii) within the Study Area and the associated habitat types.
+Figure 3.2 displays the known threatened species records within the Study Area and the associated habitat types.